+Beneficiary income

+Beneficiary tax resident in New Zealand

+- All beneficiary income is included as assessable income except minor and close company beneficiary income. - Transitional residents do not include most foreign-sourced amounts.

+Beneficiary not tax resident in New Zealand

+Only New Zealand-sourced beneficiary income is included as assessable income.

+Notes:

-Beneficiary income Beneficiary tax resident in New Zealand All beneficiary income is included as assessable income except minor and close company beneficiary income.
-Transitional residents do not include most foreign-sourced amounts.
-Notes: Beneficiaries who ceased to be tax resident in New Zealand and become tax resident again within 5 years must include beneficiary income and taxable distributions received from foreign and non-complying trusts while non-resident.
-Trustees are generally liable as agent for the income tax liability of a beneficiary for their beneficiary income and any taxable distributions they derive.
-Trustee income New Zealand-sourced income is included in assessable income whether or not the trustee is tax resident in New Zealand.
+- Beneficiaries who ceased to be tax resident in New Zealand and become tax resident again within 5 years must include beneficiary income and taxable distributions received from foreign and non-complying trusts while non-resident. - Trustees are generally liable as agent for the income tax liability of a beneficiary for their beneficiary income and any taxable distributions they derive.

+Trustee income

+New Zealand-sourced income is included in assessable income whether or not the trustee is tax resident in New Zealand.
 If a non-resident trustee has only non-resident withholding income and it has been taxed correctly, the tax withheld is a final tax.

 Note: Trustee income also includes minor beneficiary income, close company beneficiary income and certain property settlements.

+Foreign-sourced income is included in assessable income if:

+- the trustee was not tax resident when the income was derived; and - a settlor of the trust was tax resident (and not a transitional resident) in New Zealand at any point during the income year.

+In general, this rule does not apply if:

+- no settlement has been made on the trust after 17 December 1987; or - a settlement has been made but the settlor was non-resident between 17 December 1987 and the date of the settlement.

+Foreign-sourced income is exempt if:

+- the trustee was tax resident when the income was derived; and - no settlor of the trust was tax resident (and not a transitional resident) in New Zealand at any point during the income year;

+provided that:

-Foreign-sourced income is included in assessable income if: the trustee was not tax resident when the income was derived; and a settlor of the trust was tax resident (and not a transitional resident) in New Zealand at any point during the income year.
-In general, this rule does not apply if: no settlement has been made on the trust after 17 December 1987; or a settlor was non-resident between 17 December 1987 and the date of the settlement.
-Foreign-sourced income is exempt if: the trustee was tax resident when the income was derived; and no settlor of the trust was tax resident (and not a transitional resident) in New Zealand at any point during the income year; provided that: if no settlor exists in the income year, the last surviving settlor was not a tax resident at the time of ceasing to exist; the trust was not at any time in the income year a superannuation fund or a testamentary or inter vivos trust of which any settlor was tax resident in New Zealand when they died; no s HC 33 election has been made; and the registration and reporting obligations for foreign exemption trusts have been met.
+- if no settlor exists in the income year, the last surviving settlor was not a tax resident at the time of ceasing to exist; - the trust was not at any time in the income year a superannuation fund or a testamentary or inter vivos trust of which any settlor was tax resident in New Zealand when they died; - no s HC 33 election has been made; and - the registration and reporting obligations for foreign exemption trusts have been met.